Feature Space Singularity for Out-of-Distribution Detection: Our Algorithm

 \section{Our Algorithm}

 Based on this phenomenon, we can now construct our OoD detection algorithm.
-Since the uniform noise can be considered to possess the highest degree of OoD, we use the center of their features as the FSS $F^{\ast}$.
+Since the uniform noise input can be considered to possess the highest degree of OoD, we use the center of their features as the FSS $F^{\ast}$.
 The FSSD can then be calculated using Equation~\eqref{fssd}.
+Note this calculation of FSS $F^{\ast}$ is independent from the choice of in-distribution and OoD datasets.
+When such natural choice of uniform noise is unavailable, we can choose FSS $F^{\ast}$ to be the center of features of OoD validation data instead.

 Since a single forward-pass computation through the network can give us features from each layer, it is also convenient to calculate FSSDs from different layers and ensemble them as $ \text{FSSD-Ensem} \rbr{x} = \sum_{ k = 1 }^K \alpha_k \text{FSSD}^{\rbr{k}} \rbr{x} $.
-The weights $\alpha_k$ can be determined using logistic regression on some validation data as in~\cite{mahalanobis}.
+The ensemble weights $\alpha_k$ can be determined using logistic regression on some validation data as in~\cite{mahalanobis} (see Evaluation section in Experiments).
 In later experiments, if not specified, we use the ensembled FSSD from all layers.
 We note that it is also possible to ensemble FSSDs from different architectures or multiple training snapshots~\cite{hor_and_ver_ensemble, snapshot}.
 This may further enhance the performance of OoD detection.
 We investigate the effect of ensembling in the next section.

 Beside, we also adopt input pre-processing as in ~\cite{odin, mahalanobis} .
 The idea is to add small perturbations to the test samples in order to increase the in-distribution score.
 It is shown in~\cite{odin, kamoi2020mahalanobis} that in-distribution data are more sensitive to such perturbation and it can therefore enlarge the score gap between in-distribution and OoD samples.
 In particular, we perturb as $ \tilde{x} = x + \epsilon \mathop{\text{sign}} \rbr{ \nabla_x \text{FSSD} \rbr{x} } $ and take $ \text{FSSD} \rbr{\tilde{x}} $ as the final score.